Partron1/Tableau_Hands-on_Project/README.md

 Cleaned and organized data in a .csv file from Minnesota Department of Transportation

-**Throughout the project I received email correspondence from my supervisors and team members with helpful information, tips, and strategies for completing the project deliverables.**
+Throughout the project I received email correspondence from my supervisors and team members with helpful information, tips, and strategies for completing the project deliverables.

-**First Email:**
+**First Email:** Supervisor-Chart design

-Supervisor- **Chart design**

 He shared some insights that might help me make some decisions for the project They have been specific about the three charts they’re most interested in including for this dashboard: